HRKimLab/libkm/README.md

 # libkm
 A very practical matlab toolbox for behavioral and neural data analyses.
-This toolbox helps you not get into the 'singularity point' of graduate students and postdocs - where you loose the tracks of your code and data.
+This toolbox helps you 1) not get into the 'singularity point' of graduate students and postdocs - where you loose the tracks of your code and data 2) code less and focus on science.

 ## [libpopulation](https://github.com/hkim09/libkm/tree/master/libpopulation)
 Load analysis results and plot them with simple stats.